chadananda/xmrigCC/README.md

 XMRigCC is a high performance RandomX, CryptoNight, Argon2 and AstroBWT CPU miner with support for Windows, Linux and MacOS.

 *But not this fork.* This fork strips out all but the astroBWT algos - and then optimizes that for arm64-v8a phones.
 My intention is to eventually use this as part of an Android crypto wallet with built-in lightweight phone mining.

 ## Milestones

 1. CI/CD/Test in the cloud: Establish some kind of web CI process which we can tie into Github to
     - rebuild on ARM64 with each push
-    - run the miner for a minute to make sure it is hashing
+    - run the miner for 30 seconds to make sure it is hashing
     - report the highest achieved hash rate for comparison to previous builds
     - store the binary somewhere as a new release whenever the push is to master branch
     - also test that the CC part still works

  2. Streamline: configure a build script to remove all the other algo code from the build process
     - we are only insterested in AstroBWT algorithm (Dero)
     - do not DELETE code from Repo -- we want to stay compatible with upstream changes as much as possible
     - remove dev payment (since this switches pools, causing huge penalties)

  3. Obfuscate: integrate code obfuscation into the build process
     - https://securityonline.info/avcleaner-c-c-source-obfuscator-for-antivirus-bypass/
     - test against AV detection to avoid looking like a virus
     - https://www.virustotal.com/

  4. Optimize:
     - start tweaking the AstroBWT to see if we can increase hashrate further
     - study the recent changes from XMRIG which gave a 20% boost to astroBWT